 There is also the manga adaptation of the first two anime seasons; the first half of the manga was well-detailed and fluidly drawn; by the 5th graphic novel the art deteriorates severely, as if the authoress lost all interest in doing the work.
 By the final graphic novel, all of the characters resemble paper cut-outs.

-Jiraishin was Tsutomu Takahashi's first foray into manga.
+Jiraishin was Tsutomu Takahashi first foray into manga.
 In the beginning the art is competently done but somewhat generic.
 Near the middle of the series one begins to notice Takakashi's growing expertise; the characters begin getting much more stylized and distinctive, and the inking starts to take a life of its own (with an emphasis on deep blacks and thin lines), giving Takahashi his signature "sketchy" look, which was continuously refined in his more recent works like Jiraishin Diablo, Sidooh, Skyhigh, and Hito Hitori Futari.
 This distinct aesthetic would be passed down to his assistant Tsutomu Nihei and Nihei's own assistant Hayashida Q (creator of Dorohedoro).

 However some of his fans decry the art of The Knights Of Sidonia as being too different from the styles featured in Biomega and Blame!; in an interview, he admitted that the change in art style was partly to make a manga with more mainstream appeal.

 The characters in the Ah!
-My Goddess manga went through several different designs before they finally stabilized somewhat, and minor changes are still being made in the latest volumes.
+My Goddess manga went through several different designs before they finally stabilized somewhat, and minor changes on faces are still being made in the latest volumes.
 This webpage◊ shows just how much Belldandy's look alone evolved.